savbran/cucumber_project_template/README.md

   - Update Maven dependencies contained into the generated pom.xml, finding the latest releases on [maven repository](https://mvnrepository.com "https://mvnrepository.com").

-  - In the pom.xml there are other few ependencies: webdrivermanager, selenium-java and slf4j-simple.
-Thery are used to correctly setup the TesCode in the project.
+  - In the pom.xml there are other few dependencies: webdrivermanager, selenium-java and slf4j-simple.
+They are used to correctly setup the TestCode in the project.